daneski9/LacyWebApplication/README.md

 ## Website Demo
 ---

+The video below does a quick demo of the current state of the Lacy St. Art Lounge web application.
+It showcases the different pages and the pathways which can be taken to get to this specific pages along with the fields and buttons that are available on the web pages.
+If an individual wants to visit the website themselves, then they can reach it by going to [Lacy St. Art Lounge](https://www.twerpz.dev/).

 <p align="center">
   <video src="https://user-images.githubusercontent.com/117392319/236071792-56710919-d5ad-4403-90bc-70ef56dd0665.webm" controls="controls" style="max-width: 730px;" />
 </p>

-The video above does a quick demo of the current state of the Lacy St. Art Lounge web application.
-It showcases the different pages and the pathways which can be taken to get to this specific pages along with the fields and buttons that are available on the web pages.
-If an individual wants to visit the website themselves, then they can reach it by going to [Lacy St. Art Lounge](https://www.twerpz.dev/).

 ## Testing
 ---